Skip to Main Navigation

 Ukraine Remains Resilient

-Despite the war, Ukrainians are sending kids to school, keeping businesses running, and providing critical health services.
+The government has maintained public service delivery, protecting human capital despite the war.
+Ukrainians are sending kids to school, keeping businesses running, and providing critical health services.
 According to World Bank surveys (see Listening to People survey and Business survey) as well as data from the Third Rapid Damage and Needs Assessment (RDNA3):

-• Schools remain open.
-Education continues for children aged 6-18 through in-person, remote or blended learning, including in the regions under hostilities.
+• Schools are open.
+At least 89% of 6-18 year-olds are enrolled in school and receiving lessons through in-person, remote or blended learning, including in the regions under hostilities.

 • Companies are adapting by adjusting their product mix, embracing ITC use or relocating internally.
 International firms remain committed to working in Ukraine.